isomerpages/nlb-biblioasia/_podcast/The Lost Gold Coins/Transcript.md

 had something in common, the sort of backside of the coin.
 So I suspected that they might have been from the same king or similar dynasty or something like that.
 So that’s where we started our journey.
 And from there we propose a theory.
-Of course, you know, researchers can always chime in with other theories, but we really think that this is probably one of the most…</p>
+Of course, researchers can always chime in with other theories, but we really think that this is probably one of the most…</p>
 <p></p>
 <p><strong>Jimmy</strong>
 <br>Plausible.</p>